ChiHeBuChousLive/graduation-design/README.en.md

 # graduation-design

 #### Description
-This is my graduation design
+This is my graduation design.
+And because of the limited time, I finished it very quickly and did not consider too much about the structure.

 #### Software Architecture
 Software architecture description